selkies-project/selkies-gstreamer/README.md

 This table specifies the currently implemented video encoders and their corresponding codecs, which may be set using the environment variable `SELKIES_ENCODER` or the command-line option `--encoder`.

+**GStreamer ≥ 1.22 is the current strict requirement.
+No support will be provided for older versions.**

 | Plugin (set `SELKIES_ENCODER` to) | Codec | Acceleration | Operating Systems | Browsers | Main Dependencies | Notes |
 |---|---|---|---|---|---|---|
 | [`nvcudah264enc`](https://gstreamer.freedesktop.org/documentation/nvcodec/nvcudah264enc.html) | H.264 AVC | NVIDIA GPU | All | All Major | NVRTC, `libnvidia-encode` | [Requires NVENC - Encoding H.264 (AVCHD)](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) |